Austinbolinger/Lab4/README.md

 #Results
 The results involved a lot of code rearranging and slight modifications in order to manipulate it to get the desired output on the LCD.

+All results were displayed several times to Dr. York for approval and recorded on the turned in grade sheet.

 #Documentation
 Dr. Coulston's given code and my lab 3 code.